prakank/Traffic_Density_Estimator/Task1/README.md

 ### How to use?

-* Compile the code.cpp using the command
+* Compile the code.cpp file using the command
 ```sh
 make all
 ```